dejohnam/intro_to_stats_R/README.md

 ## What you'll find in the tutorial folder:
 #### Tutorial_1_code.R
-This introductory tutorial includes the basics of R and is meant to get novice students acuqainted with coding in R Studio.
-They'll do simple math, assign variables, and play around with different data strucutres.
+This introductory tutorial includes the basics of R and is meant to get novice students acquainted with coding in R Studio.
+They'll do simple math, assign variables, and play around with different data structures.
 No data are needed for this lab.

 #### Tutorial_2_code.R
 Tutorial 2 uses the Groundhog Day temperatures dataset.
-The code filters the dataset, creates new variables, and explores central tendancy via boxplots, quantiles, etc. NOTE: we used the ggplot package for histograms and this was too difficult for students.
+The code filters the dataset, creates new variables, and explores central tendency via boxplots, quantiles, etc. NOTE: we used the ggplot package for histograms and this was too difficult for students.
 I suggest using the base hist() function instead.

 #### Tutorial_3_code.R
 Tutorial 3 also uses the Groundhog Day temperatures dataset.
 This time, students will be guided through measuring skewness, z-scores, and working with probabilities.
 Note that the script shows students how to break down formulas instead of using R functions (e.g., skewnewss()).